aws/jsii/docs/whitepapers/callbacks.md

 require executing _foreign_ code.
 The _jsii kernel_ signals this to the _jsii runtime library_ by responding with a [`callback` request][kernel.callback] instead of the typical response type for the original request (i.e:
 `InvokeResponse`, `GetResponse` or `SetResponse`).
 Several such [callbacks][kernel.callback] may be necessary in order to complete the original request.
-When the original request is finally able to complete, it's response is returned.
+When the original request is finally able to complete, its response is returned.

 The _jsii runtime library_ must respond to each [`callback` request][kernel.callback] with a `complete` response, allowing the _jsii kernel_ to resume fulfilling the original request.
 In order to do this, the _jsii runtime library_